 Section 4.
 When there are multiple shifts and uncommon tour assignments, the bids process will be based on the specific skills and knowledge required to accomplish the workload and provide the necessary balance of skills.
 Qualified employees shall be allowed to pick shift or tour of duty on a semi-annual basis effective the first full pay period of January and July or when changes occur.
 Employees who desire to change shifts during the interim may do so, if a qualified volunteer is found on the shift desired.
 For example, management will survey for volunteers from the desired shift, and if a qualified volunteer is found the change will be allowed.
 The schedule will be posted in the work area involved two (2) weeks prior to effective date of change.
-Conflicts arising among volunteers will be resolved by use of Service Computation Date (SCD).
-In the event the SCDs are the same, ties will be broken per Article 54, Section 6.
+Conflicts arising among volunteers will be resolved by use of Leave Service Computation Date (L-SCD).
+In the event the L-SCDs are the same, ties will be broken per Article 54, Section 6.
 In those instances where assignment of employee(s) on a voluntary request basis would create an imbalance of skill and knowledge, the Union will be advised with the reasons.
+Organizations with shift bid procedures outlined in other Articles of this contract will follow those procedures and are therefore excluded from this section.

+Section 5.
+Where three (3) eight (8) hour shifts, or Alternative Work Schedule (AWS) or Compressed Work Schedule (CWS), are established (e.g. 0800 to 1600, 1600 to 2400, 2400 to 0800) a lunch period of twenty (20) minutes is authorized within the particular shift.
+The lunch period for on-site lunch will be considered as time worked for which pay is allowed and employees must spend the time in close proximity to their work areas.

 Section 6.
-Lunch Periods:

-- A. Lunch periods will be scheduled for all employees who work more than four (4) hours in one shift. - B. Lunch periods will not be considered duty time.
-However, nothing shall preclude management from assigning work to the employee, if the Employer provides proper compensation. - C. Lunch periods may range from one-half (1/2) to one (1) hour in duration.
-Normally, lunch periods will not start earlier than 1030 and end no later than

-- 1330 for employees working the normal day shift.
-Employees may not work through their lunch period and leave early at the end of the day. - D. Where three (3) eight (8) hour shifts are established (e.g. 0800 to 1600, 1600 to 2400, 2400 to 0800) a lunch period of twenty (20) minutes is authorized within the particular shift.
-The lunch period for on-site lunch will be considered as time worked for which pay is allowed and employees must spend the time in close proximity to their work areas. - Section 7.
-The Employer agrees that the President, Executive Vice President, First Vice President, Second Vice President of NAIL Local 19 will be assigned to the day shift tour of duty, where possible and consistent with mission requirements. - Section 8.
-Employees of equal grade who work shifts may exchange shifts or days off during a pay period on a voluntary basis subject to the respective supervisor's approval.
+The Employer agrees that the President, Executive Vice President, First Vice President, Second Vice President of NAIL Local 19 will be assigned to the day shift tour of duty, where possible and consistent with mission requirements.

+Section 7.
+Employees of equal grade and similar qualifications who work shifts may exchange shifts or days off during a pay period on a voluntary basis subject to the respective supervisor's approval.
 Such approval normally will be granted unless the exchange will interfere with or interrupt the mission of the organization.
+Such exchange:

-Such exchange: - A. Shall be within the same administrative workweek and in compliance with applicable laws and regulations. - B. Will be based on at least a twenty four (24) hour advance written request. - C. Shall be limited to no more than once per pay period.
-The parties agree that employees who are enrolled in a regularly scheduled course of instruction are exempt. - Section 9.
+A. Shall be in compliance with applicable laws and regulations.

+B. Will be based on at least a twenty-four (24) hour advance written request.

+C Shall be limited to no more than twice (2) per pay period.
+This limitation does not apply to employees enrolled in a regularly scheduled course of instruction.

+Section 8.
 Breaks.
 Each employee is normally authorized a rest period of fifteen (15) minutes during each four (4) hours of the work schedule.
-Rest periods are non-cumulative and will not be taken in conjunction with the lunch period, leave, or at the end of the work shift. - Section 10.
+Rest periods are non-cumulative and will not be taken in conjunction with the lunch period, leave, or at the end of the work shift.

+Section 9.
 The parties agree that an Alternative Work Schedule (AWS) program enables employees to better balance their work and family responsibilities, thereby increasing employee effectiveness and job satisfaction while decreasing turnover rates and absenteeism.
 The parties further agree that agency mission accomplishment is of primary concern.
 Therefore, an AWS cannot reduce the productivity of the agency; diminish level of services furnished to the public by the agency; or increase the cost of agency operations (other than a reasonable administrative cost relating to the process of establishing a flexible or compressed schedule).